The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 Chairman Waxman's very concerned about my language, but he's also very concerned we don't have the votes.

-So we're trying to work out we're having good discussions.
+So we're trying to work out, we're having good discussions, no negotiations because there's no bill.

-The President has to put his proposal in writing.
+The president has to put his proposal in writing.

 There is no proposal.

-The President could take this issue right away from you and just put in there, here's my proposal, Congress, no federal funding for abortion.
+The president could take this issue right away from you and just put in there, here's my proposal, Congress, no federal funding for abortion.

 That resolves the issue.